-At Baptist Health, we offer the most innovative procedures performed by the region’s leading cardiac surgeons.
+At Baptist Health, we offer the most innovative heart surgeries and procedures performed by the region’s leading cardiac surgeons.
 From pre-procedure preparation to surgery to post-operative rehabilitation, we guide you through each step of your treatment to ensure you receive the exceptional care you deserve.

 Coronary Artery Bypass Surgery (Open Heart Surgery)